History of the world's tallest buildings: Supertall and Megatall skyscrapers by location

-The usage of skyscrapers
+Skyscrapers

 Since the skyscraper era began, the great majority of skyscrapers were used predominantly as office space.
 From 1930 to 2000, the percentage of office towers never fell below 86 percent, but in the future it is expected to be as low as 46 percent.
 By 2010, fewer than half of the 100 tallest buildings in the world were office towers, the majority being for residential and mixed use.
 Only four of the ten tallest buildings in the world, and twenty-eight of the top fifty, were used primarily as offices.

 A mixed-use tall building is defined as having two or more functions that occupy a significant proportion of the tower's total space.
 Support areas such as car parks and mechanical plant space do not contribute towards mixed-use status.

 Skyscrapers used primarily or exclusively as hotels or residential space are generally shorter than office and mixed-use buildings, with only a few supertall buildings of the residential or hotel types among the 100 tallest skyscrapers.
 The tallest completed residential buildings (minimum 85% residential) are Central Park Tower, 111 West 57th Street, and 432 Park Avenue, all on Billionaire's Row in New York City.
 The tallest completed hotels (primarily hotel space) are the Gevora Hotel, the JW Marriott Marquis Dubai twin towers, the Rose Tower, and the Burj Al Arab, all in Dubai.

 List of historically tallest skyscrapers

 The following list of tallest buildings is based on the default metric of CTBUH, that of measuring to the highest architectural element.
 Other criteria would generate a different list.
 Shanghai World Financial Center is not on the above list, but it surpassed Taipei 101 in 2008 to become the building with the highest occupied floor.
-Using the criterion of highest tip (including antennae), the World Trade Center in New York City was the world's tallest building from 1972 to 2000, until the Sears Tower in Chicago (which already had a higher occupied floor than the World Trade Center) had its antenna extended to give that building the world's tallest tip a title it held until the 2010 completion of Burj Khalifa.
+Using the criterion of highest tip (including antennae), the World Trade Center in New York City was the world's tallest building from 1971 to 1973, until the Willis Tower in Chicago (which already had a higher occupied floor than the World Trade Center) had its antenna extended to give that building the world's tallest tip, a title it held until the 2010 completion of Burj Khalifa.
 Petronas Towers and Taipei 101 were never the world's tallest buildings by the highest–tip criterion.